notelho/patofinder/docs/example-type.md

 ### url

-> Search for ALL linked urls
+> Search for ALL types of linked urls

 ### css